9 Confounding Signs You’re Married but in Love With Someone Else

 Don’t blame or accuse – focus on your emotions and needs.

 Instead of saying, “You never listen to me,” try, “Lately, I’ve been feeling lonely and disconnected.
 I miss the deep conversations we used to have.”
-This opens the door for honest dialogue and the chance to rebuild connection.
+This opens the door for honest dialogue and the chance to rebuild a connection.

 3. Seek professional help